GSA/site-scanning-documentation/pages/agency-questions.md

 * Public (i.e. accessible over the public internet)
 * Operating on a [federally-owned .gov domain](https://github.com/cisagov/dotgov-data/blob/main/current-federal.csv)
-* HTML-based (e.g. not an API endpoint, email server)
 * Is not a staging or development website
+* Is not an API endpoint, email server, or asset server
-* Is not an authentication page
+* Is not an authentication page to an otherwise non-public site

 ## A public federal .gov website is missing from the the Site Scanning Data.
 How can I add it?